garden-labs/garden-labs-program-library/README.md

 - Replace `METADATA_PROGRAM_ID_STR` in `ai-aliens/program/src/constant` with the generated program ID
 - Test on local validator with `yarn scripts/test:localnet`
 - Test on Devnet with `yarn scripts/test:devnet:redeploy`

+### Licensing

+This project contains multiple licenses.
+Refer to the innermost LICENSE file for each file.
+The top-level license is an open source Apache License.